nordsoftware/lumen-fractal/README.md

 ### Configuration

 Copy the configuration template in `config/fractal.php` to your application's `config` directory and modify according to your needs.
-For more information see the [Configuration Files](http://lumen.laravel.com/docs/configuration#configuration-files) section in the Lumen documentation.

 Available configuration options: